itzharshitmavi/itzharshitmavi/README.md

+🧾 Executive Academic Profile

+I am a B.Tech Computer Science student and professional software developer with strong academic grounding and hands‑on experience in designing, developing, and maintaining large‑scale web applications, ERP systems, and financial software.
+My primary expertise lies in Django‑based backend systems, React‑driven modern dashboards, and database‑intensive applications that demand performance, security, and scalability.

+I approach software engineering with an academic mindset combined with real‑world pragmatism.
+I value clean architecture, well‑documented codebases, and systems that scale gracefully under load.
+I enjoy deep debugging, optimization, and refactoring, often revisiting modules to improve clarity, performance, and extensibility.

+🧠 Engineering Philosophy

+Clean architecture over quick hacks

+Explicit logic > hidden magic

+Performance through understanding, not guesswork

+Debug deeply, refactor confidently

+Documentation is part of engineering

+“Good systems are not just built — they are maintained, explained, and evolved.”

 # 💫 About Me:
 Currently working on a Django-based college ERP system.<br><br>Looking to collaborate on web applications, especially educational management systems and financial software.<br><br>Looking for help with advanced database optimization, production deployment, and scaling Django applications.<br><br>Currently learning advanced Django patterns, REST API design, and better UI/UX for complex dashboards, advance React.<br><br>Ask me about Django ORM, authentication and permissions, and JavaFX desktop apps, React apps.​<br><br>Fun fact: Can spend hours debugging a single bug, then immediately refactor the whole module for fun.<br>